 Whatever I’m eating, my dogs always try to get a bite of it.
 But just because dogs can eat anything they can get their greedy little paws on, it doesn’t mean they should.

-Some human foods are dangerous to canine, and many more can be quite beneficial.
+Some human foods are dangerous to canines, but many more can be pretty beneficial.

 Find out below!